aragon/hack/docs/cli-usage.md

 id: cli-usage
 title: Using the Aragon CLI
 sidebar_label: Usage
+hide_title: true
 ---

 ![](/docs/assets/brand/aragoncli.png)

-### The Aragon CLI is used to create and develop Aragon apps
+The Aragon CLI is used to create and develop Aragon apps.
----

 ## Install